ProjectIxian/projectixian.github.io/_tech_docs/data_formats.md

 base_nonce = sha512SqTrunc(private_key)
 new_nonce = sha512SqTrunc(base_nonce | last_nonce)
 ```
 Where `last_nonce` is the most recently used nonce value.
-This method generates repeable, deterministic addresses, which can only be computed by whoever has the corresponding private key.
+This method generates repeatable, deterministic addresses, which can only be computed by whoever has the corresponding private key.
 A full wallet backup is not required whenever a new address is generated, because all possible addresses can be deduced from only the private and public keys.

 ### Specification
 ```